 There are common back-to-school issues many divorced and single parents face as summer vacation comes to an end.
-Now that August is here and children and parents prepare for a new school year, there are a number of issues which arise in family law related matters.
-From school selection to parenting time schedules, last minute vacations and school supplies and uniform shopping, it’s an especially crazy time for blended families.
+As children and parents prepare for a new school year, there are a number of issues that arise in family law related matters.
+From school selection to parenting time schedules, last-minute vacations and school supplies and uniform shopping, it’s an especially crazy time for blended families.

 Here are some key things to remember as you and your child get ready for the back-to-school rush and related issues to avoid in Family Court: